At first glance, cannabis seems like a pretty easy concept to grasp. You smoke it, you get high. Right?

 Terpenes are another type of chemical compound found in the cannabis plant.
-Cannabinoids are more likely to support the larger healing properties of the plant.
+Cannabinoids are more likely to support the larger properties of the plant.
 Terpenes, on the other hand, give each strain other unique qualities.
 Smell, taste, and the type of high you experience are all influenced by the terpene content of a strain.

 Take limonene.
 Strains high in limonene are likely to give you a more uplifting buzz.
 Limonene also adds a citrusy scent and flavor to different strains.
 (Citruses like lemons and grapefruits also contain high amounts of limonene!)